queryluke/masseffect-5e/static/data/spells/blade_armor.md

 ---

 As a bonus action or as a reaction to taking damage, you reinforce your armor with razor-sharp blades that damage nearby enemies.
-Until the spell ends, you AC increases by 2 but you are unable to take the Dodge and you have disadvantage on Dexterity saving throws.
+Until the spell ends, you AC increases by 2 but you are unable to Dodge and have disadvantage on Dexterity saving throws.
 You can use a bonus action to deactivate blade armor.

 While blade armor is active, it is considered a melee weapon that deals 1d6 piercing damage.
 If a creature is grappled by you, you have advantage on attack rolls made with blade armor against the grappled creature.

-When you use the Attack action to grapple a creature, you have advantage on your Strength (Athletics) check and the target takes 1d6 piercing damage if your grapple check succeeds.
+You have advantage on your Strength (Athletics) to grapple and deal 1d6 piercing damage when you grapple the target.
 A creature that is grappled by you while blade armor is active take 1d6 piercing damage each time it attempts to escape from the grapple.

 You must finish a long rest before you can use this ability again.